Published on 30/07/19 by Polly Oakes.

 All in all, augmented reality should be embraced by retailers as it enables them to connect with the customer and creates unique shopping experiences that are sure to stick in people’s minds and hopefully, we will be seeing a lot more of this in the future.

-If you’re looking to give the wow factor to your customers when they’re shopping with you, take a look at our FUSN eCommerce platform, a platform that is custom-built for your needs and provides your customers with the online experiences that truly resonate.
+If you’re looking to give the wow factor to your customers when they’re shopping with you, take a look at Vybe Commerce Cloud, our eCommerce solution tailored to your business’s needs and provides your customers with the online experiences that truly resonate.